br0kend/react/docs/_posts/2016-08-05-relay-state-of-the-state.md

 Therefore, one of our primary goals this year is to optimize Relay for performance on low-end mobile devices *first*, knowing that this can translate to improved performance on high-end devices as well.
 In addition to standard approaches such as benchmarking, profiling, and optimizations, we're also working on big-picture changes.

 For example, in today's Relay, here's what happens when an app is opened.
-First, React Native starts initializing the JavaScript context (loading and parsing your code and then running it).
+First, Reacc Native starts initializing the JavaScript context (loading and parsing your code and then running it).
 When this finishes, the app executes and Relay sees that you need data.
 It constructs and prints the query, uploads the query text to the server, processes the response, and renders your app.
 (Note that this process applies on the web, except that the code has to be *downloaded* instead of loaded from the device.)

 Ideally, though, we could begin fetching data as soon as the native code had loaded - in parallel with the JS context initialization.
 By the time your JS code was ready to run, the data-fetching would already be under way.
 To do this we would need a way to determine *statically* - at build time - what query an application would send.